awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

    - Deletes the Systems Manager maintenance window, OpsItem, and document.

 ## Hello SSM
-This program is intended for users not familiar with Systems Manager SDK to easily get up an running.
+This program is intended for users not familiar with Systems Manager SDK to easily get up and running.
 The logic is to show use of listDocumentsPaginator().

 ### Program execution
 The following shows the output of the program in the console.